Last updated: April 19, 2026

 Foster Falls is a waterfall on Little Gizzard Creek where the stream drops approximately 60 feet over the sandstone rim of the Cumberland Plateau into a plunge pool below.
-The falls and the surrounding Small Wild Area are part of South Cumberland State Park, and the site is one of the more heavily used recreation areas on the Cumberland Plateau.
+It is the tallest waterfall in South Cumberland State Park, which encompasses nearly 30,000 acres across nine separate tracts on the southern Cumberland Plateau.
+The falls and surrounding Small Wild Area are among the more heavily used recreation areas on the plateau, drawing hikers, swimmers, and rock climbers.

 Foster Falls in South Cumberland State Park